Introduction to Bacon & the Art of Living

 March 1891

-Dear Minette,
+Dear Kids,

 The Industrialisation of Bacon

 On Friday morning, Uncle Jeppe called me to his office after I’d spent a week in his factory.
 It was only the two of us.
-“Eben”, he said, “it’s time we have a talk.
+“Eben”, he said, “it’s time we talk.
 I have a story to tell you.
 I know why you are here and will tell you what you are looking for.”
 Since I started in his factory, he rotated me between his different departments.
 I did deboning to learn the different cuts.
 I did meat trimming.
-The departments that I liked most are the brine preparation, pickling, and smoking departments.
+The departments that I liked most were the brine preparation, pickling, and smoking departments.

 Uncle Jeppe continued.
 “There is only one other place on earth where they cure bacon in the way we do, and that is in Ireland.
 The reason for this is quite simple.
 The invention is Irish!”